michaelacosta-rpi/codex/README.md

 ### Compose the four-container stack

-An example `docker-compose.yml` is included to run all four services together:
+An example `docker-compose.yml` is included to run all services together:

 ```
 docker compose up --build